 The first series became a family affair, with my wife Sweta Velpillay and my father – whose hometowns are Jaffna, but are now part of the internal and international diaspora communities – contributing their time to help me with interviews and translations for I Am Jaffna, and motivating me to complete my first series that lasted over a year.
 For I Am Kandy, Menika van der Poorten, whose ancestors are from the Kandyan provinces, helped me find elders there and contributed some of the photography for Kandy and I Am Galle.
 Gayathri Lokuge and Ketharasarma Ledchumanasarma guided me in selecting elders in their hometowns of Galle and Jaffna respectively.

 I’d like to thank my amazing team of researchers for series two.
 I Am Negombo couldn’t have been possible without Shashika Bandara, who’s roots in Negombo have been invaluable to connecting me with wonderful elders there.
 Thank you to Sujikanth Sotheeswaran and Kathirgamathamby Krishnaraj, for their help on I Am Batticaloa.
 And Ketha Ledchumanasarma for your continued help on translations.

 In many ways, it was a journey for us all, discovering our roots through engaging with the wise men and women we met.
-Seeing my father learn more about the Muslim expulsion from Muslims who had now returned to Jaffna was important to me.
-Their narratives displaced the version he had been led to believe.

 The project is funded by the American Center in Colombo, and I am grateful to Glen Davis and Jeff Anderson who supported me throughout the first series, giving me the freedom to explore these regions and characters with full creative control.